neurodata/neurodata.io/content/about/agreements.md

 ### Conservation of Reviews

-The scientific cannon depends on individuals generously reviewing the work of our peers for free.
+The scientific canon depends on individuals generously reviewing the work of our peers for free.
 Every time we submit a manuscript to a journal/conference, we get about three reviews.
 Thus, to ensure that we are not taking advantage of the system, we agree to review three articles for any journal/conference that we submit to.

 ### Transitions